 In 2014, the University of Warwick will open the WMG Academy for Young Engineers, which will be a brand new school and part of a family of University Technical Colleges - schools for 14-18 year olds which are led by businesses and a university.
 The WMG Academy will take all that is good from mainstream education and add in a host of skills which will prepare young people from the local area for employment or higher education.
 A key feature of the curriculum will be a close working relationship with local and national employers.
-They will be setting the Academy's learners technical projects or 'commissions' which are based on the day-today problems and situations they have to resolve in their companies.
+They will be setting the Academy's learners technical projects or 'commissions' which are based on the day-to-day problems and situations they have to resolve in their companies.
 The University is already working with Jaguar Land Rover, National Grid, SCC, Prodrive, Ricardo, Automotive Insulations, Squires Gears, Dassault Systemes and Tata Motors, and hopes that many more businesses will also join us.
-6,426 Graduates registered as living in Coventry.
-13,179 Students living in Coventry and on campus.
-5565555 520 Warwick Medical School students worked in the region's hospitals and GP's surgeries in 2011/12.
-University innovation brings benefits to Coventry's health community In 2012, the University of Warwick, GE Healthcare, University Hospitals Coventry and Warwickshire Trust (UHCW) and Coventry City Council joined forces to create the Warwick Healthcare Partnership.
-WHP will seek solutions to the chronic diseases responsible for millions of deaths worldwide each year.
-The new consortium brings together expertise from academia, industry, medicine and the community, to address the key health problems that affect resource-poor communities both locally and overseas.
-In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £400m.
-The Unit now boasts 24 separate trials across its four major work streams of musculoskeletal conditions including injury prevention and management, cancer, clinical trials methodology and systematic reviews.
+University innovation brings benefits to Coventry's health community In 2012, the University of Warwick, GE Healthcare, University Hospitals Coventry and Warwickshire NHS Trust (UHCW) and Coventry City Council joined forces to create the Warwick Healthcare Partnership.
+The Partnership will seek solutions to the chronic diseases responsible for millions of deaths worldwide each year.
+The new consortium brings together expertise from academia, industry, medicine and the local community, to address the key health problems that affect resource-poor communities both locally and overseas.
+In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £4m.
+The Unit has now carried out over 30 separate trials across its four major work streams of musculoskeletal conditions including injury prevention and management, cancer, clinical trials methodology and systematic reviews.
 This resource is also credited with raising the quality of clinical practice in the local area.

-In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £400m
+In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £4m